SandalCodez/CSC325-Capstone/README.md

-# 🐂 Bears Portfolio Management System
+# 🐂 !Bears Portfolio Management System

 A comprehensive JavaFX-based portfolio management application that enables users to track stock investments, view real-time market data, and interact with an AI-powered financial assistant.